The Role and Indications of ICD in Patients With Ischemic Cardiomyopathy Undergoing Revascularization

 - Olgin JE, Pletcher MJ, Lee BK.
 Vest Prevention of Early Sudden Death Trial and VEST Registry (ClinicalTrials.gov website).
 2016.
 Available at: https://clinicaltrials.gov/ct2/show/NCT01446965.
 Accessed 02/09/ 2016.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Chronic Angina
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Chronic Angina

 Keywords: Cardiomyopathies, Cause of Death, Comorbidity, Coronary Artery Bypass, Coronary Artery Disease, Death, Sudden, Cardiac, Defibrillators, Implantable, Depression, Fibrinogen, Heart Failure, Heart Rupture, Heart Septal Defects, Ventricular, Life Expectancy, Myocardial Infarction, Myocardium, Postoperative Complications, Risk Factors, Stroke Volume, Tachycardia, Ventricular, Angina, Stable